Nirma/Attributed/README.md

 ```

 ### Combining `NSAttributedString` with `+`
-This library defines a `+` operator for concatentating instances of `NSAttributedString`.
+This library defines an concatenation operator `+` for concatentating instances of `NSAttributedString`.
 `+` works with `NSAttributedString` no different than it does for `String`.
 This can be useful for combining `NSAttributedStrings` with different attributes to produce the
 desired effect without having to specify ranges to apply different attributes to.